Akebia quinata

 - Leaf Description:

-- Palmately compound leaves that have five elliptic to oblong-ellptic leaflets that are bright green above and glaucous below.
-Alternate, palmately compound, 5 leaflets; leaflets oblong-obovate or elliptic, emarginate, rotund, entire, bluish-green above, glaucous beneath; petiolules 1 cm long.
+- Alternate, palmately compound, 5 leaflets; leaflets are 1"-3" long oblong-obovate or elliptic, emarginate, rotund, entire, bright blue-green above, glaucous beneath, becoming purple in cold weater; petiolules 1 cm long.

 -